Hyperpigmentation 101

 Ask A Dermatologist: Can I Shrink My Pores?

 Everyone has pores, but some pores are more notable than others.
-Fixating on your pores under bright bathroom lights and magnifying mirrors can make the scale of the issue (and your pores!) seem bigger to you than they appear to other people.
-That said, asking “Why are my pores so big?” is a legitimate question.
-Clogged pores can appear enlarged and that’s something you can fix.
-Other factors that influence how visible your pores are – such as age and genetics – can be harder to influence.
+Fixating on your pores under bright bathroom lights and magnifying mirrors can make the scale of the issue (and your pores!) seem much bigger to you than they look to other people.

 Skin + Me: What are pores?

-“Pore size is determined by genetics – however you feel about them, you can’t get rid of them.
+Pore size is determined by genetics – however you feel about them, you can’t get rid of them.
 The good news is that you can make them less visible!”

 Skin + Me: Why are some people’s pores more visible than others?

-Dr Malvina Cunningham: Pores can appear enlarged when clogged with excess oil and dead skin cells.
+Pores can appear enlarged when clogged with excess oil and dead skin cells.
 Makeup can be another culprit.
 Oily skin types and combination skin are particularly prone to enlarged pores – especially across the ‘T-zone’.
-Loss of skin elasticity through age and excess sun exposure can be another reason for pores appearing enlarged.
+Skin ageing (and the loss of skin elasticity), or sun exposure can be a contributing factor too – so keep using your broad-spectrum sunscreen every day.

-“Pores can appear enlarged when clogged with excess oil and dead skin cells.”
+Pores can appear enlarged when clogged with excess oil and dead skin cells.”

 Skin + Me: Tell us more about the relationship between visible pores and healthy skin